-- a) Establish a continuous riverfront trail and public open space system, interrupted only by streets, between Royal City Park and Goldie's Mill Park. - b) Build a new pedestrian bridge over the river linking St. Patrick's Ward to Downtown. - c) Increase the amount of parkland in Downtown and maintain a minimum ratio of one hectare of parkland and other public open spaces for every 1,000 residents living Downtown.
+- i) Establish a continuous riverfront trail and public open space system, interrupted only by streets, between Royal City Park and Goldie's Mill Park. - ii) Build new pedestrian bridges over the river linking St. Patrick's Ward to Downtown. - iii) Increase the amount of parkland in Downtown and maintain a minimum ratio of one hectare of parkland and other public open spaces for every 1,000 residents living Downtown.